Greater Manchester: Demography

+Census population

+Population of districts

-Greater Manchester has a population of 2,867,800 (2021 Census), making it the third most populous county in England after Greater London and the West Midlands and the highest ever for the county.
+Greater Manchester has a population of 2,867,800 (2021 Census).
+This makes it the third most populous county in England after Greater London and the West Midlands.
 The demonym of Greater Manchester is "Greater Mancunian".
 The Manchester accent and dialect, native to Manchester, is common in the city and adjacent areas, but gives way to "slower, deeper accents" towards Greater Manchester's fringes and suburbs.

 Greater Manchester is home to a diverse population and is a multicultural agglomeration with an ethnic minority population comprising 8.5% of the total population in 2001.
 In 2008, there were over 66 refugee nationalities in the county.
 At the 2001 UK census, 74.2% of Greater Manchester's residents were Christian, 5.0% Muslim, 0.9% Jewish, 0.7% Hindu, 0.2% Buddhist, and 0.1% Sikh.
 11.4% had no religion, 0.2% had an alternative religion and 7.4% did not state their religion.
 This is similar to the rest of the country, although the proportions of Muslims and Jews are nearly twice the national average.
-It contains the Heaton Park Hebrew Congregation, a large Ashkenazi Orthodox synagogue in North Manchester.
-Greater Manchester is covered by the Roman Catholic Dioceses of Salford and Shrewsbury, and the Archdiocese of Liverpool.
-Much of Greater Manchester is part of the Anglican Diocese of Manchester, apart from Wigan which lies within the Diocese of Liverpool and parts of Stockport, Tameside and Trafford, which are in the Diocese of Chester.